About us

 Barry is Senior Engineer in the Projects and Mechanical Engineering Group of STFC Technology Department and is currently an engineering work package leader for CLARA – a 250MeV accelerator at Daresbury Laboratory (among other projects).

+Barry joined STFC Daresbury Laboratory as FEA Engineer, later overseeing design and construction of several high brightness wiggler beamline upgrades at the Daresbury SRS as projects engineer.
 In 1999 he co-founded Instrument Design Technology Ltd, and over 4 years successfully delivered whole beamline sectors commercially.
 After leaving IDT, he oversaw the engineering build of Astra Gemini before returning to Daresbury in 2007.
 He subsequently worked on several Daresbury facilities and photocathode R&D. In addition, he was appointed as engineering work package lead on a number of larger-scale facility feasibility study CDRs (4GLS, NLS).

 He will be looking at the costs, practicalities and other engineering delivery aspects of whatever options emerge as the best opportunities for the UK to deliver high impact science, through the next generation of XFEL.